A Kernel Two-sample Test for Dynamical Systems: Experimental Example---Human Walking

+For all examples, the speed of mixing is extremely fast and after $a^*=10$, the data is close to independent.
+We initialized $x_0$ uniformly on the interval $(0,1)$ and used $\beta = e$.

+Interestingly, the Lebesgue densities of the stationary distributions are also known and stated in \cite{hang2018kernel}.
+This would allow for kernel two-sample testing, exactly as done for the OU-process in Sec. \ref{sec:comparetostationary}.
+Since the mixing is extremely fast here, we expect the same result---time shifted data that respects the speed of mixing is indistinguishable from data that has been drawn directly from the stationary distribution.

-\section{Experimental Example -- Human Walking}
+\section{Experimental Example---Human Walking}

-We apply the developed kernel two-sample test to real-world experimental data that will be made available.
+We apply the developed kernel two-sample test to real-world experimental data \footnote{The data will be made available upon acceptance}.
 We consider gait data of human subjects walking on a treadmill.
-Detecting characteristics and abnormalities in human gait is a highly relevant problem in disease prediction, diagnosis and progress monitoring as well as in biometrics \citep{Nguyen2019_JNER,gassner2020gait,muro2014gait}.
+Detecting characteristics and alterations in human gait is a highly relevant problem in disease prediction, diagnosis and progress monitoring as well as in biometrics \citep{Nguyen2019_JNER,gassner2020gait,muro2014gait}.
 An example data set with a known ground truth label is obtained by letting subjects walk with and without a knee orthosis.
 Our goal is to classify each measured trajectory correctly with the labels \emph{orthosis} and \emph{no orthosis}.